khalid-hussain/theprophetswudu/chap2-components-of-wudu.md

-Most scholars, however, hold the view that the meaning is ‘up to and including/along with’—and thus include the elbows in the washing and use as their evidence Allāh's !swt saying:
+Most scholars, however, hold the view that the meaning is ‘up to and including/along with’—and thus include the elbows in the washing and use as their evidence Allāh's BSWT saying:

 >...wa yayazidkum quwwatan ilaa quwwatikum...(and add strength to your strength); [Sūrah Hūd, 11:52]